 It is precisely the diversity of geographic features, the people living in it and their languages what makes Istria special, tolerant and so interesting.
-Its tourist tradition, with a mixture of seaside apartments and cheap accommodation makes it so available and accesible!
+Its tourist tradition, with a mixture of seaside apartments and cheap accommodation, makes it so available and accessible!

 One of the things that should not be missed in Istria is its gastronomic and enological offer.
 Among its many excellent restaurants is the only one in Croatia that has been awarded the Michelin star.
-Peculiarity of its gastronomy is certainly Istrian truffle that gives a unique flavor to all dishes.
-During and after the meal it would be a sin not to try Istrian teran or Malvazija wine and from the balcony of the apartment to observe the irresistible Istrian horizons.
+The peculiarity of its gastronomy is certainly Istrian truffle that gives a unique flavor to all dishes.
+During and after the meal it would be a sin not to try Istrian Teran or Malvazija wine and from the balcony of the apartment to observe the irresistible Istrian horizons.

 Istria - Natural, cultural and tourist attractions